Group fairness in dynamic refugee assignment: Algorithm with Distribution-Independent Vanishing Regret

-We prove the theorem by using Lemma~\ref{lem:fairness-bpstep} to establish it separately for groups of sufficiently large size, and ones of very small size.
-Lemma~\ref{lem:fair-case-1} combines the slackness property and concentration bounds to prove the bound of Theorem~\ref{thm:cons-group} for groups $g$ with large enough $p_g$.
-In particular, it shows that the total greedy scores of cases in group $g$ that arrive before $\Temp$ is large compared to the minimum requirement of group $g$.
-Therefore, condition~\eqref{eq:cond-predict} is met for at least one case (with high probability), allowing us to apply Lemma \ref{lem:fairness-bpstep}.
-The formal proof is in Appendix~\ref{app:proof-fair-case-1}. \begin{lemma} Suppose that $T \geq 36\dcbp$.
-For a group $g$, if $p_g \geq \frac{54\ln^2(1/\beta)}{\varepsilon_g^2 T}$, then $\alpha_g \geq \expect{O_g}-\frac{12\dcbp}{T}$ with probability at least $1-(5T+5)(M+G)\beta^4$. \end{lemma} Now, consider a group $g$ with small $p_g$.
+Dividing both sides by $N(g,T)$ gives $\alpha_g \geq \expect{O_g} +\gamma_g+ \frac{\Cex - \left(N(g,T) - N(g,\Temp)\right)}{N(g,T)}$.
+For sufficiently large groups, we can show that $\frac{N(g,T)-N(g,\Temp)}{N(g,T)}$ is of the order of $\frac{T-\Temp}{T}$ with high probability.
+For small groups, the choice of $\Cex$ ensures that $\Cex \geq N(g,T)-N(g,\Temp)$.
+Therefore, $\alpha_g$ is roughly lower bounded by $\expect{O_g} +\gamma_g- \frac{T-\Temp}{T}$.
+The full proof is provided in Appendix~\ref{app:proof-fairness-bpstep}. \end{proof} We next bound {the ex-post $g-$regret} for groups of sufficiently large size (expectation greater than a constant).
+Specifically, Lemma~\ref{lem:fair-case-1} below shows that for such a group, the total greedy scores of cases that arrive before $\Temp$ is large compared to the minimum requirement of group $g$.
+Therefore, condition~\eqref{eq:cond-predict} is met for at least one case with high probability, allowing us to apply Lemma \ref{lem:fairness-bpstep}.
+The formal proof is in Appendix~\ref{app:proof-fair-case-1}. \begin{lemma} Suppose that $T \geq 36\dcbp$ and $\beta \leq e^{-1}$.
+For a group $g$, if $\gamma_g \leq \varepsilon_g / 2$ and $p_g \geq \frac{144\ln(1/\beta) }{\varepsilon_g^2 T}$, then $\alpha_g \geq \expect{O_g}+\gamma_g-\frac{12\dcbp}{T}$ with probability at least $1-(5T+5)(M+G)\beta^4$. \end{lemma} Now, consider a group $g$ with small $p_g$.
 If condition~\eqref{eq:cond-predict} is satisfied for one of its cases, Lemma~\ref{lem:fairness-bpstep} holds and its average score is guaranteed to nearly exceed its expected minimum requirement with high probability.
-If, on the other hand, the predict-to-meet condition is not met for its cases before $T-\Temp$, then they all receive greedy assignments.
-We then show that with high probability, its cases after $T-\Temp$, but before free-to-use-capacities are exhausted (see Line~\ref{algoline:collect-reserve} in \textsc{CBP}), all receive greedy assignments from reserved capacity.
+If, on the other hand, the \eqref{eq:cond-predict} condition is not met for its cases before $T-\Temp$, then they all receive greedy assignments.
+Moreover, we show that this group has no arrival after $T-\Temp$ with high probability since it has small $p_g$.
 The average score is thus the highest possible and is at least the minimum requirement by ex-post feasibility of the fairness rule.
-These discussions show that for a small group $g$, its average score is at least close to $\min(O_g,\expect{O_g})$ with high probability.
-We summarize the result as follows with the formal proof given in Appendix~\ref{app:proof-fair-case-2}.
+These discussions show that for a small group $g$, its average score is at least close to $\min(O_g,\expect{O_g}+\gamma_g)$ with high probability.
+We summarize the result below (with a formal proof given in Appendix~\ref{app:proof-fair-case-2}).